SunakazeKun/PMDe/README.md

 # PMDe
-**PMDe** is an editor for modifying the data from Pokémon Mystery Dungeon: Red Rescue Team.
+**PMDe** is an editor for Pokémon Mystery Dungeon: Red Rescue Team.
 It is written in Java and developed using the NetBeans IDE.

 #Current features